manidlou/chartbuzz/README.md

 chartbuzz
 =========

 [chartbuzz](https://manidlou.github.io/chartbuzz) is [React](https://reactjs.org/) app that can be used to create charts (powered by [Chart.js](http://www.chartjs.org/)) quickly and easily.
 It is already up and running and everyone is welcome to use it!
 However, it is a work in progress meaning whenever I find some time, I'll add new features and improve current functionalities, if required.
+Any help is welcome!

 ![screenshot0](/doc-imgs/0.png?raw=true)
 ![screenshot1](/doc-imgs/1.png?raw=true)